santiment/academy/src/docs/santiment-queries/api-access/index.md

 There are two ways to execute queries using the API:

-- Directly execute the `computeRawClickhouseQuery` GraphQL query against the API GraphQL endpoint.
+- Directly execute the `computeRawClickhouseQuery` GraphQL request against the API GraphQL endpoint.
 - Use the [sanpy execute_sql function](https://github.com/santiment/sanpy#execute-sql-queries-and-get-the-result) to execute an SQL query and get the result as a Pandas DataFrame.

 ### Direct API Call